top of page

 Underwater sound travels 4 times faster because of its elasticity and density, which makes sounds appear to be coming from overhead.

-Above water, we can determine a sound’s direction by the minute difference between when a sound arrives at one ear, and when it arrives at the other.
+Above water, we can determine a sound’s direction by the minute difference between when a sound arrives at one ear and the other.

 Underwater, sounds arrive at our ears almost simultaneously, making it difficult to determine the direction from which a sound is coming.

-This can be a problem when there is a boat overhead, as it may be difficult to determine how close the boat is, or the direction it is traveling.
-The best thing to do when you hear a boat is to remain close to the bottom until the sound disappears and then surface by your dive float or your own dive vessel.
+This can be a problem when a boat is overhead, as it may be difficult to determine how close the boat is or the direction it travels.
+When you hear a boat, the best thing to do is to remain close to the bottom until the sound disappears and then surface by your dive float or your own dive vessel.

 Water, Heat, Light, Sound, and Gases Exam